xjcl/mundraub-navigator/README.md

 # <img src="app/src/main/res/mipmap-xxxhdpi/ic_launcher.png" alt="Logo of the app" width="55px"> Mundraub Navigator

-Mundraub Navigator is an unofficial Kotlin Android app for using https://mundraub.org, a map of public fruit trees.
+Mundraub Navigator is a Kotlin Android app for using https://mundraub.org, a map of public fruit trees.

 Go foraging, find fresh fruit, discover your local neighborhood, reduce food waste, and gain a deeper appreciation for nature and her seasons!